 Anyway, if you fancy a bit of challenge and want to impress your friends at that picnic then be brave and give these a go, you won’t regret it.

-1 red onion, finely chopped
+1 red onion, roughly chopped

-3 big garlic cloves, crushed
+3 garlic cloves, peeled and sliced

 1 medium carrot, grated

 1 can cannellini, chickpeas or kidney beans, rinsed and drained